Starting School

 • Events that involve food (such as class parties, ordering food from the canteen, cooking activities)

-• Combined class timetables (for example, due to weather, special activities)
+• Combined class timetables (perhaps due to weather, special activities)

 • Immunisations